Oracle Corporation

 - Database Embedding So Deep It Becomes Infrastructure: Oracle Database runs the core financial, ERP, and operational systems of most Global 2000 companies.
 Migrating away requires rewriting thousands of stored procedures, custom PL/SQL logic, and application integrations — a multi-year, nine-figure project with high failure risk.
 The switching cost is not a feature; it is the moat.

-- OCI as the AI Cloud Challenger: Oracle Cloud Infrastructure (OCI) grew 84% YoY to $4.9B in Q3 FY2026 and is winning hyperscale AI workloads from OpenAI, xAI, Meta, NVIDIA, and AMD due to superior GPU cluster networking and pricing.
-The $553B remaining performance obligations backlog — up 325% YoY — signals that OCI has become a genuine tier-2 cloud with tier-1 AI infrastructure ambitions.
+- OCI as the AI Cloud Challenger: Oracle Cloud Infrastructure (OCI) grew 93% YoY to $5.8B in Q4 FY2026 (accelerating from 84% in Q3) and is winning hyperscale AI workloads from OpenAI, xAI, Meta, NVIDIA, and AMD due to superior GPU cluster networking and pricing.
+The $638B remaining performance obligations backlog — up 363% YoY and +$85B sequentially — signals that OCI has become a genuine tier-2 cloud with tier-1 AI infrastructure ambitions, though management notes most of the Q3/Q4 RPO additions are large-scale AI contracts where customers prepaid for GPUs or supplied GPUs to Oracle.
 Oracle has secured 10+ gigawatts of power and data center capacity.

 - Autonomous Database Extends the Moat: Oracle Autonomous Database automatically patches, tunes, and secures itself using machine learning — removing the DBA bottleneck while increasing dependency on Oracle's specific platform.
 Customers moving to Autonomous Database become more locked in, not less, as the AI-managed complexity discourages migration.